 Peel and cut the potatoes (you can also leave the skins on if you prefer) into about 1/2″ sticks.
 Add the fries to a bowl of cold water so they’re completely covered and let them soak at least 20 minutes.

 Drain the water and dry the potatoes thoroughly.
-It’s important that the potatoes are VERY dry before you air fry.
+It’s important that the potatoes are VERY dry before air frying

 Preheat the air fryer to 400° for 3 minutes then add the fries to the basket.
 Cook a total of 15 to 20 minutes, pausing to toss the fries every 5 minutes until the fries are the golden color you like.
-You’ll want to check for doneness more frequently in the last few minutes of cooking so they don’t overcook.
-If you didn’t season with ranch, lightly season with salt instead and serve warm with ketchup or other condiments.
+Check for doneness more frequently in the last few minutes of cooking so they don’t overcook.
+If you didn’t season with ranch, lightly season with salt instead and serve right away with ketchup or other condiments.